The recent disruption to traditional ways of working is giving you concern for your site’s reliability. Here's how to keep it running.

 Here’s how to maintain business operations for your commerce site during unpredictable times:

-Maximise site coverage: Many of our customer service and technology functions are based in multiple global locations which provide operational resilience during any disruption — no matter the time of day.
-If you have employees in different timezones, strategise about how you can provide maximum site support with the team you have.
+- Maximize site coverage: Many of our customer service and technology functions are based in multiple global locations which provide operational resilience during any disruption — no matter the time of day.
+If you have employees in different timezones, strategize about how you can provide maximum site support with the team you have.
 Or allow flexible working hours so coverage extends beyond the traditional workday.

 Even as your site is running full-steam, we understand your employees may experience stress as a result of the global health crisis.
 Use our Employee Mindfulness resources to help your team members overcome anxiety by building a practice of mindfulness for your company.
 This Trail includes tips on how to work from home and maintain personal well-being during this time.

 The entire Commerce Cloud team is a committed partner to you and your business.
 We know the role of ecommerce is more important and urgent than ever, and we are steadfast in our commitment to maintaining your operations.
 Over the next few weeks, we’ll also continue to share best practices, resources, and innovations on a regular basis — on this blog and on Twitter.